srihari06/Bharat-Intern-Task-1/README.md

-Data Project - Stock Market Analysis
+Task - Stock Price Prediction using LSTM

 Time Series data is a series of data points indexed in time order.
 Time series data is everywhere, so manipulating them is important for any data analyst or data scientist.